sinanatra/refa-reader/README.md

 > ⚠️ If you work with Omeka S, use this [repo](https://github.com/sinanatra/refa-reader-template)

-## Data Preparation

-When exporting a JSON-LD for a Semantic Database it is important to keep in mind some paramethers:
+When exporting a JSON-LD from a semantic database, it is important to keep a few steps in mind:

-1. Add a `title` for each node, by default it's the `@id`
+1. Add a `title` for each node, by default it is the `@id`.
 2. Add a `path` for media, to display images.
-By default it's not displaying anything.
+By default, nothing is displayed.
-3. If you want to customise the label of properties, add a `property` for that.
+3. If you want to customise the property label, add a `property` for this.

-In the following example the `title`, `image`, and `label` have been added:
+In the following example, `title`, `image` and `label` have been added:

 ```
 {